gitlabhq/gitlab-ci/README.md

 It can be deployed separately and work with GitLab CI through API.

 In order to run tests you need at least 1 __GitLab CI__ instance and 1 __GitLab CI Runner__.
-Hovewer for running several builds at same time you may want to setup more then one __GitLab CI Runner__.
+However, for running several builds at the same time you may want to setup more than one __GitLab CI Runner__.

 Possible Cases: